Skip to content

 Upjack apps are MCPB bundles.
 Use mpak to run them with any MCP-compatible client.

-Then connect your published bundle (or a local .mcpb file) to your agent:
+Connect your published bundle (or a local .mcpb file) to your agent:

 Claude Code